 Kyle Schaffer, Guru field rep for Minnesota and the Dakotas, suggests you don’t overdo it with bulky gear.
 “The layers I wear aren’t super-heavy because I don’t want to feel sluggish on the run.
 My go-to for winter running is usually the Canopy jacket as my last layer.
 I love that it is wind- and water-resistant.
 I can take it off, pack it down into a bag that fits in my pocket, and keep moving.”

 Hydration isn’t just for sunshine.
 Your body needs an adequate amount of water before and after the run, no matter the temperature.

 Are you looking for more gifts for runners?
 Explore our other holiday heroes below:

 It's easy to pick the Anytime Sleigher out of the crowd.
 Whether they're grocery shopping, in line at a coffee shop, or attending a Zoom meeting, these runners prefer versatile layering gear like zip-ups, vests, and joggers.
 The Anytime Sleigher is prepared to hit their next PR with little notice.

 So what is a snowbird, anyway?
-The word describes a person who lives in cooler climates and travels to a warm weather spot for the winter.
-Tan lines are their jam and vitamin D is their favorite nutrient.
+The word describes a person who lives in cooler climates and travels to a warm-weather spot for the winter.
+Tan lines are their jam and vitamin D is their favourite nutrient.